 5. String Operations

 Processing some OpenID Connect messages requires comparing values in the messages to known values.
 For example, the member names in the provider configuration response might be compared to specific member names such as issuer.
-Comparing Unicode strings, however, has significant security implications.
+Comparing Unicode [UNICODE] (The Unicode Consortium, “The Unicode Standard,” .) strings, however, has significant security implications.

 Therefore, comparisons between JSON strings and other Unicode strings MUST be performed as specified below: